hanishkvc/prgs-docs-spreadsheetkvc/README.md

   Also during evaluation of cells, done in a row major fashion, the calculated results are cached and reused, when calculating other cells.

+  For optimal performance, especially for =expressions which have deep cell chaining dependencies ideally have cell dependencies such that they depend on

+	* cells to their left on the same row and or any cell in the rows to its top.

 * Written in python, with source available on github, so that anyone can understand, modify and or bugfix as required, to meet their needs ;)